 To be eligible to file for Chapter 7, you will need to pass a means test to prove your income does not exceed a certain threshold.
 You will also need to prove you cannot pay your creditors.
 Once you complete your bankruptcy case, your debts are usually discharged within a few months, and you are no longer personally liable for those debts.
 Our bankruptcy lawyers can help you determine whether Chapter 7 bankruptcy is suitable for your specific situation.

 Chapter 13 Reorganizes Your Debt

-In Chapter 13, you must adhere to a court-approved repayment plan for three to five years.
+With Chapter 13, you must adhere to a court-approved repayment plan for three to five years.
 Your payment plan allows you to catch up on missed payments and non-dischargeable debts.
 However, you will need to complete all payments before your debt is discharged.
-You may want to file Chapter 13 if you have specific assets you want to keep or if your income exceeds the Chapter 13 filing limits.
+You may want to file for Chapter 13 if you have specific assets you want to keep or if your income exceeds the Chapter 13 filing limits.

 You will make your payments to your creditors through your court-appointed trustee.
-Your payment amounts are determined by expected income during the plan.
+Your payment amounts are determined by expected income during the payment plan.
 We can explain the benefits and drawbacks of Chapter 13 and Chapter 7 based on your current situation and needs.

 Debts You May Be Able to Discharge in Your Bankruptcy

 Generally, you may be able to discharge the following debts:

 - Personal loans